rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

 Fiat relies on outdated
  [banking cores](https://en.wikipedia.org/wiki/Core_banking),
- and in practice takes weeks or months for something as simply as a cup of coffee to reach final settlement.
+ and in practice takes weeks or months for something as simple as a cup of coffee to reach final settlement.
 The exception to this is cash on hand, promissory notes, which